InteractionDesignFoundation/handbook/company/README.md

 ## Mission
-Our mission is to create low-cost, high-quality education so as to change the way people learn design and thus improve lives of millions across the world.
+Our mission is to create low-cost, high-quality design education so as to change the way people learn design and thus improve lives of millions across the world.

 ## Culture
  - We love results, productivity, focus, and efficiency.
-And we believe this is achieved through an approach of "working smarter not harder," having a love for what we do, and by taking great care of each other.
+And we believe this is achieved through an approach of "work hard, play hard," having a love for what we do, a thirst for learning, and by taking great care of each other.
+And well... a lot of other things.
+But you will learn about that in our "Culture Course", a special onboarding course that tells you everything about our company culture - along with exercises.
  - We pride ourselves on being friendly, compassionate and supportive; we also encourage a sense of fun in the things we do.
  - We value concentration and believe that interruptions, meetings, and egos can kill productivity.
 That's why work often does not happen at work.
  - We think remarkable results are produced when being in flow.
 That's why we value location independent work.